 Time spent on a residence permit in accordance with national German law is not based on Schengen law, so your residence permit time does not count towards your time as a tourist on a Schengen Visa.
 So technically, yes, as long as your residence permit was long enough, you should be able to leave and re-enter the Schengen region for another 90 days.
 You would no longer have permission to work, of course.

 If you are a citizen of a country who might have this entitlement, you could visit the Ausländerbehörde and they might give you a Fiktionsbescheinigung (a 90-day fictional certificate) to save yourself the hassle of having to visit a non-Schengen country over the weekend and come back in again.
 This permit is designed to waive the need for an exit and re-entry for purely formal purposes.

 Legal, official and unofficial “internet-forum-based” opinions differ greatly and there is a great deal of confusion on the matter.
-Some believe that you have to exit and re-enter the Schengen area to “validate” the new 90-day stay, be it a Schengen stay that succeeds a residence permit stay or a bilateral visa agreement stay that follows a Schengen stay.
-Others contest that if you are travelling from one Schengen country to another Schengen country with a bilateral agreement, it’s enough to simply document your border crossing (since you won’t get a stamp in your passport as proof!)
+You could simply exit and re-enter the Schengen area to “validate” the new 90-day stay, be it a Schengen stay that succeeds a residence permit stay or a bilateral visa agreement stay that follows a Schengen stay.
+Some claim that if you are travelling from one Schengen country to another Schengen country with a bilateral agreement, it’s enough to simply document your border crossing (since you won’t get a stamp in your passport as proof!).
 Others say you don’t have to lift a finger if you just visit the Ausländerbehörde to get a fictional certificate.